 If you’re intending to buy a car from a local dealer, apply for the credit you need before you go to discuss terms.
-If you already have the money available you’ll be in a better position to bargain and not have to worry about being pressured into using the dealer’s finance facilities, which offer loans for their cars but are often less competitive than those offered by independent brokers.
+If you already have the money available you’ll be in a better position to bargain and not have to worry about being pressured into using the dealer’s finance facilities.
+Dealerships offer loans for their cars but are often less competitive than those offered by independent brokers.

 5. Paperwork in Order, Full-Time Employment & Savings

 Have all the necessary paperwork ready to submit.
-If you can show you’re in full-time employment and save money on a regular basis, you’ll stand a much better chance of being approved for a car loan.
+If you can show you’re in full-time employment and that you save money on a regular basis, you’ll stand a much better chance of being approved for a car loan.

 As with any other long-term financial arrangements, it’s never wise to rush into making a decision when shopping for a loan.
 Do your homework, be patient, and you could be rewarded with a better car finance deal than you thought possible.